Online Resource Allocation via Static Bundle Pricing: Ex-Ante Linear Program and Solution Structure

-Before analyzing our bundle pricing, we first establish several structural properties of the fractional optimal solution of the LP.
-The key conceptual tool for understanding this structure is the notion of \textit{value exchange}.
+Before formally describing our bundle pricing scheme, we provide intuition and establish some structural properties of the optimal EA-LP allocation, denoted $(x_{b,v})_{b\in [n], v\in \Supp}$ in what follows.

-Suppose for the moment that we ignore the constraints $x_{b,v} \le q_{b,v}$.
-Consider two variables $x_{b',v'} > 0$ and $x_{b'',v''}$ with $S_{b''} \subseteq S_{b'}$.
-If we decrease $x_{b',v'}$ by a small amount (mass) $\delta > 0$ and increase $x_{b'',v''}$ by the same amount, then the capacity constraints remain satisfied, since allocating mass on a subset of a set consumes no more capacity than allocating the same mass on the original set.
-This exchange strictly increases the LP objective whenever $v'' > v'$, as we shift mass from a lower-value variable to a higher-value one without affecting feasibility.
-Thus, in an optimal LP solution $x$, no such improving exchange should be possible.
-The only way such an exchange can be blocked is by the constraints $x_{b'',v''} \le q_{b'',v''}$.
-Consequently, for two variables $0< x_{b',v'}$ and $x_{b'',v''}$ with $S_{b''} \subseteq S_{b'}$, whenever $v'' > v'$, we must have $x_{b'',v''} = q_{b'',v''}$.
-In the following section, we formalize this intuition, first for each buyer individually and then for each set $S$.

-\paragraph{Per Buyer.} Intuitively, our goal is to determine a price to offer each buyer.
-If we did not require the mechanism to be anonymous or static, a natural approach would be the following: upon the arrival of buyer $b$ with realized value $v$, we accept them with probability $x_{b,v}/q_{b,v}$.
-Recall that $x_{b,v}$ can be interpreted as the ex ante probability mass of allocating $S_b$ to buyer $b$ when $v_b = v$.
-Thus this acceptance rule ensures that buyer $b$ is served with unconditional probability $q_{b,v} \cdot (x_{b,v}/q_{b,v}) = x_{b,v}$, matching the LP's marginal allocation in expectation.
-Of course, this does not yield a feasible mechanism, because the LP capacity constraints hold only in expectation and may be violated ex-post.
-The subsequent analysis will show how to overcome this limitation.
+If we did not require the mechanism to be anonymous or static, a natural approach would be to accept each new buyer $b$ with realized value $v$ with probability $x_{b,v}/q_{b,v}$.
+Namely, $x_{b,v}$ is interpreted as the ex-ante probability of allocating $S_b$ to buyer $b$, if $b$'s realized value is $v_b = v$.
+This allocation ensures that buyer $b$ is accepted with probability $x_b = \sum_{v \in \Supp} x_{b,v} = \sum_{v \in \Supp} q_{b,v} \cdot (x_{b,v}/q_{b,v})$ in total, matching the allocation suggested by EA-LP.
+However, this allocation is not anonymous (because buyers $b$ and $b'$ that demand the same bundle $S$ and have the same realized values $v$ may be accepted with different probability due to different priors $q_{b,v}$ and $q_{b',v}$).
+Moreover, such an allocation may not be feasible, because the item capacity constraints may be violated ex-post.
+In the following, we show how to implement a static and anonymous pricing scheme which mimics this allocation.

-From this perspective, the LP solution guides our pricing decisions.
-Interpreting acceptance probabilities as price thresholds, the LP suggests which values should be priced out and which should be encouraged.
-If the LP assigns zero weight to a particular value, we should not accept buyers at that level, suggesting a higher price in a static-price mechanism.
-Conversely, if the LP assigns the maximum feasible weight to a value, this suggests that the corresponding price should not be set above that level.
-However, there may exist some intermediate \emph{crucial} values where neither condition applies.
-Properly handling these crucial values is essential to the design of our mechanism.
+\paragraph{Fractional Allocation per Buyer.} Following up on the intuition above, we call a value $v\in \Supp$ \emph{tight} for a buyer $b$ if $x_{b,v} = q_{b,v} > 0$, and \emph{crucial}, if $0 < x_{b,v} < q_{b,v}$.
+Intuitively, we should always (resp. sometimes) accept $b$ if their value is tight (resp. crucial).